LongxingTan/Machine-learning-interview/03_system/03_ml/video_recommendation.md

   - Increase user engagement (play, like, click, share), purchase?, create a better ultimate gaming experience
   - maximize users’ engagement and recommend new types of content to users
 - For online recommendations, it’s important to find the balance between exploration vs. exploitation.
 If the model over-exploits historical data, new videos might not get exposed to users.
 We want to balance between relevancy and fresh new content.
+- diversity

 **约束类**
+- Data access
+  - Do we log and have access to any data?
+Can we build a dataset using user interactions?
-- Latency requirements - 200msec?
+- Latency requirements
   - For every user to visit the homepage, the system will have to recommend 100 videos for them.
 The latency needs to be under 200ms, ideally sub 100ms.
-- Data access
-  - Do we log and have access to any data?
-Can we build a dataset using user interactions ?
-  - Do we have textual description of items?
 - scale: how many user and item
   - How many videos?
 100 million
   - How many users?
 100 million DAU

 ## 2. 架构 architectural components

+根据需求转化为一个机器学习问题(类型，输入、输出-机器学习Label)，并给出high level的设计。

 ![03ml-youtube-reco-structure](../../.github/assets/03ml-youtube-reco-structure.png)
 - The reason for two stages is to make the system scale.